rgilks/royal-game-of-ur-cli/docs/minimax.md

-# The Minimax Algorithm in the Royal Game of Ur
+# The Minimax Algorithm

 ## Introduction

 The Minimax algorithm is a decision-making technique used in artificial intelligence for two-player turn-based games.
 It's particularly effective in games with perfect information, where both players have complete knowledge of the game state.
-In our implementation of the Royal Game of Ur, Minimax provides a strong and adaptable opponent.

 ## How Minimax Works